Where to Buy a LightScribe Drive in 2021

 What I said about Internal drives regarding choice applies here too.

-In 2018 your best option for both choice and value is to go for a LightScribe DVD drive in our last category:
+These days your best option for both choice and value is to go for a LightScribe DVD drive in our last category:

 Slimline External USB Burners

 Please Note: These are the same search results as above.
 The Mains Powered and USB Powered drives are all together in the search results.